Lu15700/excel-to-csv-python/README.md

 ## Description
-A simple program to convert an Excel file to a CSV file.
+A very simple program to convert an Excel file to a CSV file.

 ## Technologies
 - Python